-Our policyholders and insurance risks are currently concentrated in California and Texas, which generated 46% and 12% of our gross written premiums, respectively, for the year ended December 31, 2021.
+Our policyholders and insurance risks are currently concentrated in California and Texas, which generated 46% and 12% of our gross written premiums, respectively, for the year ended December 31, 2021 and 47% and 10% for the year ended December 31, 2022.
 We are exposed to business, economic, political, judicial and regulatory risks due to this concentration that are greater than the risks faced by insurance companies that conduct business over a more extensive geographic area.
 Any single, major catastrophe event, series of events or other condition causing significant losses in California or Texas could materially adversely affect our business, financial condition and results of operations.
 Additionally, unfavorable business, economic or regulatory conditions in these states may result in a significant reduction of our premiums or increase our loss exposure.